WSA-Community/WSAGAScript/README.md

 For the sake of simplicity, create a folder in the root of C Drive, so you will have ```C:\WSA\```.
 You may use other location if you would like, be sure to adjust commands below for new location.

+**Attention!** The folder where you will place the files which we will be downloading is going to become an installation folder. **DO NOT** delete that folder!
 **Attention!** At the time of last update for this README, attempt to run scripts if they are located in path that contains spaces (like "Zulu Storage" in ```D:\Zulu Storage\WSA```) will result in an error.
 Be sure to use paths with no spaces as long as fix have not been implemented.

+Hint: You can also open any folder (even those that are located within Linux WSL Filesystem, by typing `explorer.exe .` (Yes, with the dot) in the WSL Terminal, to move files around.

 ## Download Windows Subsystem for Android™️ Installation Package